icesaw/COMP271/README.md

 #### Be able to examine code examples which uses the keywords extends, abstract, final, implements and static and be able to answer questions about their use.

+- Extends vs Implements
+> Extends is for extending a class.
+> Implements is for implementing an interface.
+> The difference between an interface and a regular class is that in an interface you can not implement any of the declared methods. > Only the class that "implements" the interface can implement the methods.

+public interface ExampleInterface{
+public void do();
+public String doThis(int number);
+}
+public class sub implements ExampleInterface{
+public void do(){
+ //specify what must happen
+ }
+public String doThis(int number){
+  //specfiy what must happen
+ }
+}

+Superclass defines common behavior for related subclasses.
+An interface can be used to define common behavior for cases (including unrelated classes).

+Abstract Class: Cannot be used to create objects.
+An abstract class can contain abstract methods, which are implemented in concrete subclasses. -- Abstract classes are like regular classes, but you cannot create instances of abstract classes using the new operator.
+An abstract method if defined without implementation.
+Its implementation is provided by the subclasses.

+An abstract method cannot be contained in a nonabstract class.
+If a subclass of an abstract superclass does not implement all the abstract methods, the subclass must be defined abstract.
+In other words, in a nonabstract subclass extended from an abstract class, all the abstract methods must be implemented, even if they are not used in the subclass.

+Instance Variables
+Instance variables are declared in a class, but outside a method, constructor or any block.
+When a space is allocated for an object in the heap(pilha), a slot for each instance variable value is created.
+Instance variables also:
+Created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed.
+Hold values that must be referenced by more than one method, constructor or block, or essential parts of an object's state that must be present throughout the class.
+Access modifiers can be given for instance variables.
+Visible for all methods, constructors and block in the class.
+Normally, it is recommended to make these variables private (access level).
+However, visibility for subclasses can be given for these variables with the use of access modifiers.
+Have default values.
+For numbers, the default value is 0, for Booleans it is false, and for object references it is null.
+Values can be assigned during the declaration or within the constructor.
+Can be accessed directly by calling the variable name inside the class.
+However, within static methods (when instance variables are given accessibility), they should be called using the fully qualified name.
+ObjectReference.VariableName.

+Class/Static Variables
+Class variables also known as static variables are:
+Declared with the static keyword in a class, but outside a method, constructor or a block.
+There would only be one copy of each class variable per class, regardless of how many objects are created from it.
+Rarely used other than being declared as constants.
+Constants are variables that are declared as public/private, final, and static.
+Constant variables never change from their initial value.
+Stored in the static memory.
+It is rare to use static variables other than declared final and used as either public or private constants.
+Created when the program starts and destroyed when the program stops.
+Visibility is similar to instance variables.
+However, most static variables are declared public since they must be available for users of the class.
+Default values are same as instance variables.
+For numbers, the default value is 0; for Booleans, it is false; and for object references, it is null.
+Values can be assigned during the declaration or within the constructor.
+Additionally, values can be assigned in special static initializer blocks.
+Can be accessed by calling with the class name ClassName.VariableName.
+When declaring class variables as public static final, then variable names (constants) are all in upper case.
+If the static variables are not public and final, the naming syntax is the same as instance and local variables.

+#### Other

+16. There's an abstract method - add_toppings

+17. Small pizza();
+    Pizza(String);

+19. pizzas[0] = sm_pizza;
+    pizzas[0].get_order();

+20. Implements Comparable<Pizza>;

+21. There's only one static variable there. static store "store is static, other variables could change, ex: size, time_ordered, cost, toppings..""

+22. class Large_Pizza extends Pizza {
+    public Large_Pizza() {
+      Super("Large");
+      cost=10;
+    }
+    public void add_topping(String top)
+    topping += " "+ top;
+    cost += .75;
+}